abohassan123/aws-redshift-creation-IaC-DataPipeline/README.md

 # aws-redshift-creation-IaC-DataPipeline
+First:
-first in aws console created:
+    in aws console created:
       - s3 bucket and upload the data in it
       - IAM user
       - IAM role for redshift acess
- second :
+ Second :
     with python :
       - connect s3 bucket with my notebook
       - creat config file contains all information need to create redshif cluster